chrisd12348765/traveling_salesman_visualization/README.md

 ## Usage

+IF you only care about viewing the animation, simply click my_animation.gif.
+No other steps required!
+If you would like the code, keep reading.

 To view this program on your own, you will need a code editor or IDE (Visual Studio Code is reccomended if you don't have one).
 Next, download the files by pressing the <> Code button on GitHub and then Download.
 Next, unzip the download and then open [tsp_visualization.py](tsp_visualization.py) in VSCode.